 The LTI is generated using our proven methodology.
 We extract the data directly from your DCS database to ensure the data is relevant.
-We do a comprehensive review of key parameters such as: tuning parameters of each active control loop and rate them as "good," "questionable," or "suspect".
+We do a comprehensive review of the tuning (and other key parameters) of each control loop, and rate them as "good," "questionable," or "suspect".

 The LTI will also analyze other parameters associated with your control loops such as:

 Non-linear PID features indicating potential valve related issues

 Generating your LTI dashboard is a FREE SERVICE